akuadane/akuadane.github.io/_pages/about.md

 This website template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose.
-The conent design was inspired by Hellina Nigatu.
+The content design was inspired from Hellina Nigatu.